sap-tutorials/Tutorials/tutorials/abap-environment-analytics/abap-environment-analytics.md

     > The Import-Dialog only allows to select files having the extension `.xml.` When you have downloaded the file using a different file extension you have first to rename your file so that it gets the extension `.xml.`

-  6. You will see that three new templates have been imported that we will use in the following tutorial.
+  6. You will see that three new templates have been imported that you will use in the following tutorial.

     Press **Apply and Close**